capsulephp/di/README.md

     available speed increases are miniscule compared to other opportunities for optimization (e.g. database queries).

-- **File-bases configuration.**  Capsule configuration is defined exclusively via object-oriented PHP code, not via Neon/YAML/XML files or PHP arrays.
+- **File-based configuration.**  Capsule configuration is defined exclusively via object-oriented PHP code, not via Neon/YAML/XML files or PHP arrays.
     (As a corollary, there is no special configuration notation to learn for Capsule, only class methods.)